stanfrbd/javame/README.md

 # javame

-Javame : script to create Eclipse Java projects from command line.
+Javame: script to create Eclipse Java projects from command line.

 # To begin :